 You are married or living with someone

-A person who is married or living with a partner does not receive the same amount of remigration benefit as a single person.
+A person who is married or living with a partner does not receive the same amount of remigration benefit as a person living alone.

-If you divorce or separate from your partner before you move to your new country, and he or she does not move to the new country with you, you will be entitled to a remigration grant and benefit at the rate for a single person.
+If you divorce or separate from your partner before you move to your new country, and he or she does not move to the new country with you, you will be entitled to a remigration benefit at the rate for a person living alone.

 No distinction between marriage, registered partnership and living with someone